memari-majid/Agentic-AI-Systems/docs/paper/03-foundations.md

 ## 3.1 Defining Agency in AI Systems

 We adopt a pragmatic definition of agency that synthesizes classical AI concepts with modern capabilities.
-An AI system exhibits **agency** when it possesses four fundamental characteristics:

-### The Four Pillars of Agency

-1. **Autonomy**
-   Ability to operate without continuous human intervention while making independent decisions within defined boundaries

-2. **Goal-Orientation**
-   Capacity to pursue explicit or implicit objectives across multiple interactions, adapting strategies dynamically

-3. **Environmental Interaction**
-   - Perceive environmental state accurately
-   - Execute actions that modify the environment
-   - Respond appropriately to feedback

-4. **Adaptivity**
-   Capacity to adjust behavior based on experience, feedback, and changing circumstances
+An AI system exhibits agency when it possesses four fundamental characteristics that work together to enable autonomous and goal-directed behavior.
+First, the system must demonstrate autonomy, which encompasses the ability to operate without continuous human intervention while making independent decisions within defined boundaries.
+Second, the system must exhibit goal-orientation, possessing the capacity to pursue explicit or implicit objectives across multiple interactions and adapting its strategies dynamically to achieve desired outcomes.
+Third, the system must engage in environmental interaction, which includes the ability to perceive environmental state accurately, execute actions that modify the environment in meaningful ways, and respond appropriately to feedback received from the environment.
+Fourth, the system must display adaptivity, demonstrating the capacity to adjust its behavior based on accumulated experience, received feedback, and changing circumstances in its operational context.
 Together, these four characteristics distinguish truly agentic systems from reactive or purely generative AI systems.

 ---